benhowell/benhowell.github.com/_posts/2014-05-28-scripted-user-interfaces-with-nashorn-and-javafx.md

 importClass(java.lang.Runnable);
 importPackage(java.util.concurrent.locks);
 {% endhighlight %}

+Which brings to an end this modest little introduction to UI scripted interfaces with Nashorn and JavaFX.
+If you have any questions please leave them in the comments below and I'll be happy to reply.
 <br/>
 <br/>

-That brings to end this modest little introduction to UI scripted interfaces with Nashorn and JavaFX.
-If you have any questions please leave them in the comments below and I'll be happy to reply.

 #### Notes